US STOCKS-Wall Street closes sharply higher on signs of economic rebound

 Financials, industrials and tech pushed the three major U.S. stock indexes well into the black.
 The S&P 500 and the Nasdaq each posted their fourth straight day of solid gains.

-The Nasdaq, the S&P 500 and the Dow have rebounded sharply from their troughs hit in late March, when coronavirus-related lockdowns shocked the stock market.
+The Nasdaq, the S&P 500 and the Dow have rebounded sharply from March lows hit as coronavirus-related lockdowns shocked the stock market, and they are now 1.4%, 7.8%, and 11.1%, respectively, away from overtaking all-time closing highs set in February.

+The Nasdaq 100 is now just over 0.1% below its February record, having briefly breached that level late in the session.

 “There is growing confidence the U.S. economy can safely re-open, much as other economies such as China and Italy have successfully done,” said David Carter, chief investment officer at Lenox Wealth Advisors in New York.
 “Risk appetite for equities has been helped by optimism in the economy, as well as investors having few other alternatives.”

-Nationwide protests over the death of an unarmed black man in police custody extended through their eighth night as protesters ignored curfews, but violence subsided after President Donald Trump threatened to deploy the military.
+Nationwide protests over the death of an unarmed black man in police custody extended to an eighth night as protesters ignored curfews, but violence subsided after President Donald Trump threatened to deploy the military.

 A spate of grim economic data was not as bad as economists feared, with ADP reporting many fewer private-sector job cuts in May than expected.